SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/04-Math-Functions.md

 # The Math Functions

-Execution of mathematical functions usually is based on input values that are provided as arguments.
+Execution of mathematical functions usually is based on input values, provided as arguments.

 It returns a value as the result of the operation.